Zeioth/vim-doxygen/README.md

 ## Credits
 This project is a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
 We take most base functions from that project so please support the the author.

+## TODOS

+* On clone, we must delete the .git directory and similar, to avoid problems.
+* The bootstrap version seems outdated.
+We should distribute a default doxyfile.
+* Clone only if the directory doesn't exist already.